Practice of the Week

 Since people experience connecting with their intuition in different ways, it's helpful to remember how you've received intuitive information in the past.
 Think back to a specific time you felt like you received a trustworthy intuitive answer.
 What made you think that this was a true intuition?
 (Our intuitions are often wrong, after all.)
 Once you can identify how you were able to discern an answer in the past, you will know what to look for in the future.
 A trustworthy intuition usually comes not only with a strong feeling of "rightness," but often also with a feeling of openness or relaxation in the body and peacefulness in the mind.
 Like all skills, the more you practice, the more likely you'll notice subtle distinctions that differentiate discernment from normal thinking and feeling.

 If you practice the discernment process and receive no answer -- or one that is unclear, there are a couple things you can do.
 First, you can ask that an answer become clear to you sometime during the next week.
-I've often had the experience of not getting an answer immediately, but spontaneously receiving an answer days later why walking my dog.
+I've often had the experience of not getting an answer immediately, but spontaneously receiving an answer days later while walking my dog.
 When we are persistent in asking a question, the answer eventually comes.
 It may even come from an unexpected source, such as a friends conversation or a TV show.
 However the guidance arrives, there will likely be a familiar feeling of "rightness" -- a conviction that you now know what to do.

 The second thing you can do when discernment is slow in coming, or you're not sure if what you've received is best for you, is to seek more information.
 You can pursue addition information in a linear, rational way by simply asking yourself, "Is there any person or resource that might know information relevant to my situation?"
 Once the rational mind is satisfied it has collected all the information it can, it is often easier to tune into your best intuition.

-If, after trying these ideas and methods you're still not sure that the answer that arises is trustworthy, then set the question aside and focus on you primary spiritual practice for a few weeks.
+If, after trying these ideas and methods you're still not sure that the answer that arises is trustworthy, then set the question aside and focus on your primary spiritual practice for a few weeks.
 When you're better "aligned with your higher self" or "in touch with your true self," your discernment will be more clear.

 * * *